jamespic/technical-test-internal/README.md

 ###Primary Objective###
 Find any issues you can and raise them on GitHub.
 Raise anything that you think is broken, problematic, or counterintuitive.
-Issues don't have to be in code - they can also be bad specifications or inaccurate documentation.
+_Issues don't have to be in code_.
+They can also be bad specifications or inaccurate documentation (including this document).
+If in doubt, raise it as an issue.

 ###Secondary Objectives###
 1. Create more automated test cases.
 Try and think about positive, negative, and corner cases.
 2. Create some test cases around answer vote counts.
 You'll probably need to implement some steps yourself for this.
 3. Add some new features (maybe the ability to to edit or delete questions, or find questions and answers from specific users), and test them

-It's OK if you don't manage all these objectives.
+We don't expect you to complete all these objectives in the time.
 We're more interested in how you approach the problem.

 Running Tests
 -------------